-- Coercion forces a transformation of a value to another type but the result is not meaningful in the new type's representation. - Some narrowing conversions are considered coercions. - \circ E.g., when a value is truncated or converting non-zero to true, the result is nonsense in the new type's representation. - Also, having type char represent ASCII characters and integral (byte) values allows:
+- Coercion reinterprets a value to another type but the result is may not be meaningful in the new type's representation. - Some narrowing conversions are considered coercions. - E.g., when a value is truncated or converting non-zero to true, the result is nonsense in the new type's representation. - Also, having type char represent ASCII characters and integral (byte) values allows: